Whitie/brainfuck-stuff/README.md

 - bf.py ~340s
 - bbf.py ~140s
-- bf2asm.py 0.10s (the compiled and linked binary)
+- bf2asm.py ~0.10s (the compiled and linked binary)

+The Python code is not commented yet.
+I will add it in the future.